mata890/cas/cas-server-documentation/integration/CAS-Clients.md

 ---

 # Overview
-A CAS client is also a software package that can be integrated with various software platforms and applications in order to communicate with the CAS server using or or more supported protocols.
+A CAS client is also a software package that can be integrated with various software platforms and applications in order to communicate with the CAS server using one or more supported protocols.
 CAS clients supporting a number of software platforms and products have been developed.

 ## Official Clients